TareqD/Open-Grants-Program/option_room.md

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
   We're going to build the project on Substrate after successfully launching on the Ethereum network.
 Our on-chain governance will be implemented on polkadot
   * An indication of why your team is interested in creating this project.
-  We found something that can add value to the crypto space and a unique approach to the oracle, and we're very eager to make it happen.
+We want to add value to the crypto and Polkadot ecosystem by implementing a prediction market protocol with user incentives and filling gaps in the current oracle solutions available by introducing an oracle as a service.

 ### Project Details
 We expect the teams to already have a solid idea about the project's expected final state.